10 CAFES WORTH CHECKING OUT FOR THIRD WAVE COFFEE IN LONDON

 TIP: Visit the LMNH Kitchen over in Whitechapel for a bite to eat!

 Perched atop St John’s Hill, Story Coffee is a quaint corner café.
 Serving third-wave coffee alongside sophisticated light bites and a lip-smacking pastry selection.
 For something a bit more filling, an all-day brunch menu is also available.
 The café has high ceilings and is brightly lit with floor to ceiling windows.
 Coffee beans are sourced from Square Mile Coffee Roasters and accompanied by milk from The Estate Dairy.
 A small selection of Borough Market jams are also for sale.
-Make sure to note it’s a no laptop policy.
+Make sure to note that no wifi is available and it’s a no laptop policy.
 Open 7 days a week.

 Where are your favourite London spots to grab a coffee?
 Make sure to tell us all the details in the comments below!